-- information about the eligible project's lead entity and personnel who will oversee the project; - 2. information about the proposed project; - information about the proposed project site and the readiness of the project to proceed (i.e., site control, correct zoning, adequate infrastructure to support proposed development, any existing drawings or environmental work, etc.); - 4. plans, specifications, the general contractor (if known), and the construction proposal; - 5. how the proposed project relates to the existing neighborhood and evidence of support from the local government and other local

-- stakeholders; - 6. affirmative fair housing marketing plan describing how the properties will be leased or sold; - 7. a project schedule; and - 8. a project budget, (including a pro-forma and unit-mix for rental projects).
+- 1. information about the eligible project's lead entity and personnel who will oversee the project; - 2. information about the proposed project; - 3. information about the proposed project site and the readiness of the project to proceed (i.e., site control, correct zoning, adequate infrastructure to support proposed development, any existing drawings or environmental work, etc.); - compliance with affordability periods, construction standards including green and resilient building standards, elevation standards, and broadband infrastructure, and other requirements included in the Consolidated Notice for CDBG-DR funds; - 5. plans, specifications, the general contractor (if known), and the construction proposal; - 6. how the proposed project relates to the existing neighborhood and evidence of support from applicable municipality and other local stakeholders; - 7. affirmative fair housing marketing plan describing how the properties will be leased or sold; - 8. a project schedule; and - 9. a project budget, (including sources & uses; 20-year pro-forma and unit-mix for rental projects).